Skip to main content

 1 Overview

-PurrJung is a cat personality assessment that categorizes cats into 16 distinct personality types based on four behavioral dimensions.
-The test consists of 16 questions (4 per dimension) that observe your cat's natural behaviors and preferences.
-Each question uses a bipolar trait scale, allowing you to indicate where your cat falls between two opposing behavioral tendencies.
+PurrJung is a cat personality assessment that sorts cats into 16 distinct personality types based on four behavioral dimensions.
+The test asks 16 questions (4 per dimension) about your cat's everyday behaviors and preferences.
+For each question, you place your cat on a spectrum between two opposite traits -- like "greets every visitor at the door" vs "hides under the bed when the doorbell rings."

 2 The Four Dimensions